 - You can change the table name according to your preference.

-Step 2: Name Dataset List from Name Manager
+Step 2: Naming Dataset List from Name Manager

 Now, we will name each category of cell range from the table.
 For this, go through the steps.